prarsena/documents/documents/node.md

-In the node REPL (type node),
+In the node REPL mode (type `node`):

-	- to clear the screen: cmd + k
+	- to clear the console: cmd + k

-	- to show all available commands: double tab
+	- to show all available constructors/methods: double tab

-	- this can be done at any point,
+	- double tap can be done at many points:

 	- for example type `os.`, double tab to see all available methods.